kkdai/slides/README.md

 # slide52
-52 weeks, 52 slides: Try to summarised your survey into slide once a week.
+Try to summarised all my slides

 # Progress: